ristiisa/pocketrgb-et/README.md

 ## Translation > Localization
 **pocketrgb-en**  is a Gen 1 dissassembly, based on the japanese releases subtitled 'Pocket Monsters'.
 The idea came from my original hunt for a 1 to 1 translation of the japanese games that I could never find!
 I started thinking about doing it myself when I found an extremely good rom hack by ShaneM and later maintained by Montblanc.
 It took a lot of hunting but I found it's history through archive.org.
 On a closed forum I found posts where ShaneM made it clear they must have spoke japanese.
-In one of their earliest post they refrences getting the japanese version of green and having gone through them both side by side to compare the existing translation.
-After which he went through and fixed all the censoring and other missing content.
-This made their rom now the closest thing I was going to find to a 1 to 1 translation.
+In one of their uploads they eve refrences getting the japanese version of green and how they went through it and red side by side to compare the orinal localization.
+After which he fixed all the censoring and other missing content.
+This made their rom my gold standard for a 1 to 1 translation.
 Unfortunatly they kept the Pokémon logo and all the North Amarican names.
 We want Dr. Okido starting our japanese adventure not some Amarican named after a tree (love you Prof Oak).

 Later as I struggled to binary hack these changes in, Anon822 on the pokecommunity forum pointed me towards pokejp!!
 I immediately forked it and started **pocketrgb-en** with the goal of comparing pokejp to ShaneM and Montblanc's work to do my best to create a "translation" that feels less like a localization.
 Masaru2's work has been great but I am surprised no one has made a version of RGB with Japanese names.
-Pokejp changes all the text and pokedex entries though so that saves me a lot of work and allows me to just compare the final text from both.
-After which I will go through each Pokémon and Character and replace their names with the closest Hepburn and Romaji versions that will fit.
-This way I can enjoy the Drunken man with original names while I play!!
-This will be the closest thing to a "translation" that I can manage without speaking Japanese.
+Pokejp changes all the text and pokedex entries so that saved me a lot of work and allows me to just compare the final text from both.
+After which I made a few executive desicions and combined the two usually favoring the rom hax translation with some grammer changes.
+This marked every peice of text including pokedex entries completely restored!

+Next up I smashed every known bug I could with only two left on the chopping block.
+With that done its onto going through each Pokémon and Character to replace their names with the closest Hepburn and Romaji versions that will fit.

+Then finally we can enjoy the Drunken man with original names!!
+This will be the closest thing to a "translation", with a side of bug fixes, that I can manage without speaking Japanese.

 It builds the following ROMs: